There’s very little that bothers entrepreneurs more than getting clients.

 To learn more about how to use Facebook advertising, here's a helpful resource.

 As a social network that you can use to get clients online, Twitter is great.
-There are over 336 monthly active users worldwide, and 85% of followers feel more connected with small businesses after following them.
+There are over 336 million monthly active users worldwide, and 85% of followers feel more connected with small businesses after following them.

 We may feel like Twitter is all about 280-character tweets about the state of the public transport, but there’s much more to it when you’re approaching it from a business perspective.